rutishh0/Blockchain-Ticket-App/README.md

 ## 🤝 Contributing

 This is a coursework project for COMP0163 Blockchain Technologies.
-Contributions are welcome from team members.
+Contributing members of this team belong to Group B.

 ### Team Members
 - Rutishkrishna Srinivasaraghavan